tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

   - in the comments field of the dropbox, describe the changes you made
 - Rename **cs-canvas-1.html** to ***lastName-firstInitial*-cs-canvas-1.html**
 - ZIP and POST ***lastName-firstInitial*-cs-canvas-1.html** into the dropbox
-- Put the answers to the following questions into the comments field of the dropbox (-1 point for each incorrect answer):
+- Put the answers to the following questions into the comments field of the dropbox (-10% for each incorrect answer):

 1 - True or False.
 The canvas API was invented by Apple Computer